Data Harm Record (Updated)

-In Australia, the Ombudsman and Senate launched investigations into the Government’s automated debt recovery system after numerous complaints of errors and unfair targeting of vulnerable people.
-The system uses data matching to determine if people have been overpaid their benefits.
+In Australia in 2019, after years of activism and advocacy, the federal government conceded that the automated debt recovery system it had introduced was flawed.
+Government communications suggested that anywhere from 600,000 to 900,000 “robo-debts” that had been issued to people to repay would need to be reassessed.
+The program had at this point already been investigated by the Ombudsman and Senate after numerous complaints of errors and unfair targeting of vulnerable people.
+The system uses data matching and income averaging to determine if people have been overpaid benefits.
 Onus was placed on those receiving letters to prove an error had been made.

 Numerous accounts of errors were published in the press and calls for investigation were taken up by opposition politicians.
 One case involved a man who was repeatedly sent letters saying he owed the government repayment of $4,000.
 This turned out to be an error.
 The man, who suffers from depression and became suicidal, said he successfully convinced the government this was an error only to receive a similar letter a few months later.
 He again successfully proved this was an error.
 One of the ombudsman’s conclusions was that better project planning and risk management should have been done from the outset.

 Cassandra Goldie, Chief Executive of the Australian Council of Social Service, was quoted in the Guardian as saying: